MontanaFlossCo/Flint-Documentation/guides/contextual_logging.md

 Essentially it is an array of strings representing a hierarchical path, which can later be used to filter log entries to only certain portions of this hierarchy. e.g. logging to a topic path `["Networking", "Feeds", "Parsing"]` would mean you could set the log level for `["Networking"]` to `none` but set the parsing logging at path `["Networking", "Feeds", "Parsing"]` to `debug` level.

 Flint maps a feature's `identifier` type `FeaturePath` to `TopicPath` under the hood, which is how we get log filtering by feature without the logging subsystem having a dependency on features.
-In future perhaps we'll spin it of into its own framework.
+In future perhaps we'll spin it off into its own framework.

 ## Changing log levels at runtime